Caesar's Rhine bridges: The second bridge

-Two years later, close to the site of the first bridge, possibly at today's Urmitz (near Neuwied), Caesar erected a second bridge, built "in a few days", as described in Book 6 (Liber VI).
+Two years later Caesar built a second bridge near the site of the first one, possibly at today's Urmitz (near Neuwied).
+He built the bridge "in a few days", as described in Book 6 (Liber VI).
 His expeditionary forces raided the countryside, but did not encounter significant opposition as the Suebi retreated.
-Upon returning to Gaul, the bridge was again taken down.
+Upon Caesar's return to Gaul, the bridge was taken down.

 Results

 Caesar's strategy was effective, as he was able to secure the eastern border of Gaul.
 He demonstrated that Roman power could easily and at will cross the Rhine and henceforth for several centuries significant Germanic incursions across the Rhine were halted.
 Further, his feat served him in establishing his fame at home.

 With Roman colonization of the Rhine valley more permanent bridges were built later at Castra Vetera (Xanten), Colonia Claudia Ara Agrippinensium (Cologne), Confluentes (Koblenz), and Moguntiacum (Mainz).

 Controversies about the location

 Speculation about the location of the bridges is due to the temporary nature of the construction and the lack of a precise location in Caesar's report.
 However, diggings in the Andernach-Neuwied area found residual pilings that are considered to be remnants of Caesar's bridges.
 As an alternative site a place south of Bonn has been mentioned.